Tímea Babos: 2009–11: Success in early ITF events

-2012–13: First singles and doubles WTA title
+2012–13: First singles and doubles WTA Tour title

 Singles

 Babos had strong start of the 2012 season.
 At the first tournament of the year, she finished runner–up at the Blossum Cup in Quanzhou, losing there to Kimiko Date.
 At the Australian Open, she failed to reach her first main draw.
 A month later, she reached her first WTA Tour singles semifinal at the Copa Colsanitas.
 She won against one qualifier, wildcard and seeded player, before she lost in the semifinal to Alexandra Panova.
 She reached her first WTA Tour singles final at the Monterrey Open, and won the title.
 These good results helped Babos rise from No. 107 to 68 in the following WTA rankings to make her top-100 debut.

-Babos continued with improvement, making her Grand Slam debut at the French Open, where she lost to Sesil Karatantcheva in the first round.
+Babos continued to improve, making her major debut at the French Open, where she lost to Sesil Karatantcheva in the first round.
 At Wimbledon, she recorded her first major match win, defeating wildcard player Melanie Oudin, but lost in the next round to the experienced Russian player Nadia Petrova.
 In early August, she made her Premier 5/Premier Mandatory debut at the Canadian Open, reaching the main draw through qualifying, and then the following week, she recorded her first Premier/Premier Mandatory win at the Cincinnati Open.
 In 2013, as her highlights in singles, she reached only three quarterfinals at the International-level Brasil Tennis Cup, the Monterrey Open and Hungarian Open.
-She also finished runner–up at the $75k event Viccourt Cup in Donetsk, and won the $50k Soweto Open in Johannesburg.
+She finished runner–up at the 75k event Viccourt Cup in Donetsk, and won the 50k Soweto Open in Johannesburg.